What is IcedID?

 However, what makes IcedID potentially even more dangerous is the evolved mentality of its authors, who use spear-phishing to increase the effectiveness of their distribution campaigns.

-Before, we could secure ourselves from a lot of threats by raising awareness about the dangers of suspicious emails and infected documents.
+Before, we could secure ourselves from a lot of threats by removal tools and raising awareness about the dangers of suspicious emails and infected documents.
 With IcedID we need to rely more on technological lines of defense since some email templates that authors have used and will use again are indistinguishable from real professional communication.

 Here, at ANY.RUN it is our job to provide cybersecurity researchers with all the necessary tools to study and neutralize threats like IcedID and we hope that you will find these tools extremely useful in your line of work!